PDSD-2014/sapunaru-ungureanu/README.md

 Server
 -----
 We implemented an HTTP server using Spring MVC technologies.
+It uses an in-memory database, represented by a ConcurrentHashMap which holds all the app users.

 Client
 ------